In this 5-minute read:

 No customers are going to care about your sanitization and safety procedures—or your re-opening specials or new sales channels—unless you tell them about it.
 So it’s a good idea to use whatever contact method you have available to let all your current, past, and potentially future customers know about everything you’re doing to keep them safe and save them some dough while providing the peerless, personalized customer service experience you are known for.

 If you don’t have a customer directory, now is a great time to get up to date.
 Womply’s offering is the first and only dynamic customer directory that comes “pre-populated” with all your customers’ contact info and purchase history, and which automatically updates with each transaction.
-Learn more and get a free demo here.

 Let customers know you miss them and need them.